 Q: Ok, I tried it, I liked it, now what?

 A: Glad you decided to join us.
 If you already filled out a waiver and obtained an AAU card (on the Registration and Tuition page) then you are ahead of the game.
 Simply ensure the package is filled out and turn it in at your next practice.

 Q: What age groups are currently practicing at Darkhorse?

-A: We currently have high school, middle school and youth wrestlers.
-Our high school program is the largest contingent at this time followed closely by our middle schoolers.
-Our youth program is developing quickly.
-If you have a youth wrestler and your interested in Darkhorse, please reach out to us via our contact page and we'll get right back to you.
+A: We currently have high school, middle school, youth, and Beginners wrestlers.
+If you have a wrestler and your interested in Darkhorse, please reach out to us via our contact page and we'll get right back to you.
 We want to make sure Darkhorse is a great fit for you and your wrestler.